kitsaaa/RestaurantsApp/feedback.md

 - **Admin Login ( done by Maryam Najibi)** - Main flow should have more steps.
 What happens after the login is succesful?
 This should not just be part of the postcondition.
 8/10
 - **Admin creates new post ( done by Sarvin Raeisi)** - Missing actor.
 Steps in the main flow should have been broken down: some steps talk about both actions from the admin, as well as the system.
 6/10
 - Missing case from Nikita -2 marks.

+## Milestones (4.5/5)
+- There should be a tool for allow admins to create other user accounts

+## Deliverables (4.5/5)
+- Sorting and searching are used interchangeably, and this is confusing.
+You either talk exclusively about one, or about the other.
+Or, even better, about both.
+You might even want to consider also adding filtering.